UPDATED For 2020!

 - EZTV

 So far, over 400,000 subscribers in the UK alone have been subject to these bans.
-If you live somewhere where the government is trying to decide what you can and can’t watch, using a Kodi VPN can help you get around their limitations.
+If you live somewhere where the government is trying to decide what you can and can’t watch, using a Kodi VPN can help you get around its limitations.

-- Apps for all of your devices: Specific apps for Android, Android TV, Amazon Fire TV, Windows, Mac OS-X, iOS, and many routers.
+- Apps for all of your devices: Specific VPN apps for Android, Android TV, Amazon Fire TV, Windows, Mac OS-X, iOS, and many routers.

 - Multiple streams at once: 7 simultaneous connections on multiple devices.

-- Tons of servers: 6,500+ VPN servers in 90+ countries.
+- Tons of servers: 8,000+ VPN servers in 90+ countries.

-- Top notch security: CyberGhost has 256-bit AES encryption, which would literally take decades to crack using a brute force attack.
+- Top-notch security: CyberGhost has 256-bit AES encryption, which would literally take decades to crack using a brute-force attack.

-- Streaming supported: It is a constant battle for VPN services to keep their servers off the radar of the likes of Netflix and the BBC, but CyberGhost has dedicated servers on which these streaming services should always be available.
+- Streaming support: It is a constant battle for VPN services to keep their servers off the radar of the likes of Netflix and the BBC, but CyberGhost has dedicated servers on which these streaming services should always be available.

-- Torrenting supported: Not all VPN servers support torrenting, but CyberGhost supports torrenting on all its servers, and it also has servers earmarked for the best torrenting performance.
+- Torrenting supported: Not all VPN servers support torrenting, but CyberGhost supports torrenting on all its servers and it also has servers earmarked for the best torrenting performance.

 - Guarantee: CyberGhost offers a 45-day money-back guarantee, so you can sign up for a discounted long-term package risk-free.